 - Distal: trapezium, trapezoid, capitate, hamate

-Across these bones is a band of tissue called the flexor retinaculum, also known as the transverse carpal ligament.
+Across these bones is a band of fascia—a dense connective tissue—called the flexor retinaculum (often called the transverse carpal ligament).
 On the thumb side of your palm, it attaches to the scaphoid and trapezium bones.
 On the pinky side of your palm, it attaches to the pisiform and hamate bones.

 The 8 carpal bones and the flexor retinaculum form the carpal tunnel.
+It is important to note that carpal tunnel is in reference to the normal, anatomical structures in your hands.
+“Carpal tunnel” is not a condition; rather, carpal tunnel syndrome is the condition!
 Through this tunnel, 10 structures pass from your forearm into your hand:

 - Flexor digitorum profundus (4 separate tendons)